a-tuyen/tinyapp/README.md

   "start": "./node_modules/.bin/nodemon -L express_server.js",
   "test": "echo \"Error: no test specified\" && exit 1" }
-- You can now start the server by running npm start and nodemon will restart the server anytime it detects a change in the source code.
+- You can now start the server by running `npm start` and nodemon will restart the server anytime it detects a change in the source code.
+- Navigate to http://localhost:8080 to view TinyApp!